 In this paper we use the GW events GW170817 \cite{2017PhRvL.119p1101A,2019PhRvX...9a1001A} and GW190521 \cite{2020PhRvL.125j1102A,Abbott_2020} to constrain theories of gravity with a modified fiction term.
 GW190521 is the furthest detection achieved by the LIGO \cite{2015CQGra..32g4001L} and Virgo \cite{2015CQGra..32b4001A} detectors during their third observing run O3 \cite{Tse:2019wcy,Acernese:2019sbr} at a luminosity distance of $\sim 4-5$ Gpc.
-The detection is associated with the merger of two black holes producing an Intermediate Mass Black hole. \textit{ZTF19abanrhr} \cite{2020PhRvL.124y1102G} is the tentative EM counterpart associated with GW190521, produced by the merger of two black holes in an AGN disk, at redshift $z=0.438$.
+The detection is associated with the merger of two black holes producing an intermediate mass black hole. \textit{ZTF19abanrhr} \cite{2020PhRvL.124y1102G} is the tentative EM counterpart associated with GW190521, produced by the merger of two black holes in an AGN disk, at redshift $z=0.438$.
 Assuming that GW190521 and \textit{ZTF19abanrhr} are associated with the same astrophysical source, we constrain modified theories of gravity.
 We do not report any deviation from GR.

-The paper is organized as follow: in Sec.~\ref{sec:2} we discuss the inferencial and data frameworks, in Sec.~\ref{sec:3} we introduce the models of modified gravity and their effect, in Sec.~\ref{sec:4} we present our results and in Sec.~\ref{sec:5} we discuss them in light of previous results.
+The paper is organized as follows: in Sec.~\ref{sec:2} we discuss the inferencial and data analysis frameworks; in Sec.~\ref{sec:3} we introduce the models of modified gravity and their effects; in Sec.~\ref{sec:4} we present our results; and in Sec.~\ref{sec:5} we discuss them in light of previous results.
 Finally in Sec.~\ref{sec:6} we draw our conclusions.